Catherine Noone

-Catherine Anna Noone (born 24 June 1976) is a former Irish Fine Gael politician.
+Catherine Anna Noone (born 24 June 1976) is an Irish former Fine Gael politician.
 She served as a Senator on the Industrial and Commercial Panel from April 2011 to March 2020.

 Prior to her election to the Seanad she was a member of Dublin City Council from 2009 to 2011 for the South East Inner City electoral area where she was elected on the last count over 200 votes short of a quota.

 Originally from County Mayo, she studied law in NUI, Galway and is a practising solicitor.

 She was the Fine Gael Seanad spokesperson on Arts and Culture.

 Noone stood for the Dáil in the 2016 general election in the four seater Dublin West constituency but was eliminated after the second count with 1,074 first preference votes.
 She was later nominated for the Seanad and was elected on the 26th count.
-After being elected to her second term in Seanad Éireann, she was appointed by the Taoiseach as Deputy leader of Seanad Éireann in July 2016.
+After being elected to her second term in Seanad Éireann, she was appointed by the Taoiseach as Deputy leader of the Seanad in July 2016.

 In 2017, Noone was chair of the Oireachtas Committee on the Eighth Amendment, which recommended that it be repealed.
 Noone was then one of the primary members of Fine Gael who campaigned for a yes vote in the subsequent referendum of 2018, which ultimately led to the repeal of the amendment in Ireland.

 She was an unsuccessful candidate for the Dublin Bay North constituency at the 2020 general election, and lost her seat at the 2020 Seanad election, being eliminated on the 14th count.